awsdocs/aws-codebuild-user-guide/doc_source/sample-access-tokens.md

 1. Choose **Save Bitbucket credentials**\.

-## Connect Source Providers with Access Tokens \(CLI\)<a name="sample-access-tokens-cli"></a>
+## Connect source providers with access tokens \(CLI\)<a name="sample-access-tokens-cli"></a>

 Follow these steps to use the AWS CLI to connect your project to GitHub or Bitbucket using access tokens\.
-For information about using the AWS CLI with AWS CodeBuild, see the [Command Line Reference](cmd-ref.md)\.
+For information about using the AWS CLI with AWS CodeBuild, see the [Command line reference](cmd-ref.md)\.

 1. Run the import\-source\-credentials command: